knaughten/fesomtools/README.md

-From ipython, type:
+From ipython or python, type:

 run fesom_vis

 and follow the prompts!
-Make sure X-windows are enabled if ssh-ing.

-If you don't have ipython (which is great and you should install it), you can also use this package in regular python by typing:

-from fesom_vis import *
+Depending on your grid, these routines can be slow and use a lot of memory, so be prepared.